iftikhar69/hello-world-devops/README.md

 # Hello World DevOps 🚀

-This repository is part of my DevOps learning journey — assigned by my mentor.
+This repository is part of my DevOps learning journey —
 It demonstrates how to use **Git**, **GitHub**, and **branching workflows** for collaboration.

 ---